hesselberth/Inpop/README.md

 timescale              TDB
 ```

 All of these are instance variables.
 As can be seen this file has a time conversion from TT to TDB (`has_time` is `True`) and units of position, velocity, time and angle are au, au/day, seconds and radians respectively.
 This is always the case, even if `UNITE == 0` (meaning file units are km and km/day).
-Units will then be automatically converted to au and au/day.
+Units will be automatically converted to au and au/day.

 #### `__str__()`